Frederick Fennell: Career After Eastman

 Fennell was associate music director of the Minneapolis Symphony Orchestra (later renamed the Minnesota Orchestra) from 1962 to 1964.
 In September 1965 he became conductor-in-residence at the University of Miami, where he conducted its symphony orchestra and also founded a wind ensemble.
 He also served as the resident conductor of the Miami Philharmonic from 1974 to 1975, and as principal guest conductor of the Interlochen Arts Academy and Dallas Wind Symphony.
 At the invitation of its players, he was appointed the initial conductor of the Tokyo Kosei Wind Orchestra in 1984.

 On the podium, he evinced a courtly yet commanding manner despite his diminutive (5'1") stature.
 He was known to take charge of a room with words alone, and his conducting was extremely animated.
 His conducting workshops were famous for including calisthenics and baton-technique exercises in swimming pools.
-He remained highly active in the world of conducting until a few months before his death at the age of ninety at his home in Siesta Key, Florida.
+He remained highly active in the world of conducting until a few months before his death at his Siesta Key, Florida, home on December 7, 2004, at the age of 90.
 At the time, he was conductor laureate of the Tokyo Kosei Wind Orchestra; principal guest conductor of the Dallas Wind Symphony; and professor emeritus at the University of Miami Frost School of Music.